 - The best courses are directly connected to the student experience

 - Courses embedded into the curriculum such as meeting a major requirement or elective requirement gain the most student interest

 - While short-term study abroad programs do not require an international university partnership, collaborations in country (university or other) are helpful in creating new programs

-Step 2: Meet with SEBS Office of International Programs and/or Rutgers Global Study Abroad
+Step 2: Meet with SEBS Office of Global Engagement and/or Rutgers Global Study Abroad

 - Meeting will discuss feasibility, support, early budget, safety, academic integration, etc.

 - A preliminary program budget should be discussed in early meetings with Rutgers Global Study Abroad and finalized before advertising to students (or as close to advertising as possible)